outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to solution automation workflows
+      - generate alternative abstract optimal system structures to fit to a problem system with adjacent conversion functions
+        - this applies the potential (alternative), conceptual (abstract), system (optimized system), structure, (fit by structures like similarities, adjacence), change (conversion), and function interfaces in a way that allows them to interact to connect problems & solutions
-      - apply the design of an optimal system by fitting the problem system to the optimal system & identifying adjacent conversion functions between them
+      - apply the structure of an optimal system by fitting the problem system to the optimal system & identifying adjacent conversion functions between them
       - break the problem into related sub-problems, find a solution to one problem, and apply that solution to the other sub-problems, adjusting as necessary to fit to the other sub-problems with adjacent conversion functions
         - this works indirectly bc of similarity of structures in a system which are similar so they can interact, or directly bc of similarities in interactive structures like related problems
       - apply system components like 'efficiency' and 'structural similarities/alignments' to generate solution automation workflows